Bhuvan0123/Gestey/README.md

 A webcam window will open — control the robotic arm in real-time using your hand gestures.
 Press **'q'** to exit.

-## 📹 Demo

-🎥 Coming soon: A real-time demo of Gestey in action.

 ## 🌟 Future Enhancements